joelflaig/Nexus/bin/README.md

-This Folder contains the binary files of the libraries (.📦 files).
+This Folder contains the binary files of the libraries (.mojopkg files).

 <!-- toc -->
 * ML library: Neural.mojopkg